How to Choose a Gas Supplier

 2) Evaluate the offer

 Remember that all suppliers are selling the same product: natural gas.
 While there are many important factors to consider, the biggest difference among suppliers is price.
 So they may package their offers in many different ways to make them sound attractive.
 It can be confusing.
 In order to make the right selection, you should examine the offers closely.
-For example, an offer of 40% savings sounds substantial, but when you discover it's based on 40% of Columbia Gas' Gas Cost Recovery (GCR) rate and not the entire bill, as you might assume, it's not nearly as impressive.
-(The GCR is the portion of your bill that covers the cost of gas, and not the cost of transportation and service.)
-Similarly, a supplier might advertise savings of 30% off the Columbia Gas GCR for the first three months, followed by a variable rate each month adjusted for current market prices.
+For example, an offer of 40% savings sounds substantial, but when you discover it's based on 40% of Columbia Gas' Standard Choice Offer (SCO) rate and not the entire bill, as you might assume, it's not nearly as impressive.
+(The SCO is the portion of your bill that covers the cost of gas, and not the cost of transportation and service.)
+Similarly, a supplier might advertise savings of 30% off the Columbia Gas SCO for the first three months, followed by a variable rate each month adjusted for current market prices.
 So your 30% savings may change a lot when the variable rate starts.
 With any impressive offer, take a close look at the terms to get an accurate picture of the potential savings.

 3) Compare the price